vctfence/scrapbee/AUTOMATION.md

 }
 ```

-The `createBookmarkCommand` function in the listing below allows to create such commands with one line of code:
+The `createBrowseCommand` function in the listing below allows to create such commands with one line of code:

 ```js
 /**